ETC-A/etca-spec/base-isa.md

 1) Enables NEG and NOT to be encoded as `RSUB r, imm`.
-2) Placed here for now to ease decoding; `xx11` => do not store result.
+2) Placed here to ease decoding; `xx11` => do not store result.
 3) Designed to allow for building a larger immediate value.
 To reach a full 16 bit immediate, a 4th `SLO` or an additional `NOT` may be required.
-4) Primary intent is that these are used with immediate.
-Exact assignment of control registers is still floating.
-At least the the CPU status/extension/feature control registers should be present.
+4) Control registers can only be accessed with immediates as a way to prevent potential security vulnerabilities.
-5) The C and V flags are in an undefined state after execution of these instructions.
-Implementations may do whatever is easiest.
-An extension may mandate a particular behavior, with good enough reason, but must *not* mandate that the value of these flags after the operation depends on their value before the operation.
+5) The C and V flags are in an _unspecified_ state after execution of these instructions.
+Extensions _may_ mandate a particular behavior, with good enough reason, but must **NOT** mandate that the value of these flags after the operation depends on their value before the operation.
 6) These instructions do not have a 2 register mode.
-The corresponding bit patterns (`00 SS 11??`) for the first byte are reserved.
-This can easily be detected by using similar to 2)
+The corresponding bit patterns (`00 SS 11??`) for the first byte are _reserved_.
+This can easily be detected by using a similar method to 2).
-7) This instruction zero extends argument B as if the value read is of the size specified by the SS bits in the instruction (assuming a relevant extension is present)
+7) This instruction zero extends argument B as if the value read is of the size specified by the SS bits in the instruction (assuming a relevant extension is present).
-8) This instruction sign extends argument B as if the value read is of the size specified by the SS bits in the instruction (assuming a relevant extension is present)
+8) This instruction sign extends argument B as if the value read is of the size specified by the SS bits in the instruction (assuming a relevant extension is present).

 #### Control Register Read and Write Instructions

-Undefined control registers are reserved and reading from or writing to them is undefined behavior.
+Undefined control registers are _reserved_ and reading from or writing to them is _unspecified_ behavior.

 | `CRN`  | NAME       | Description                                                                                                                             | Comment |
 |--------|------------|-----------------------------------------------------------------------------------------------------------------------------------------|---------|